Who I Am in Theory and Practice

 trajectory of my day.
 I try to listen to music that isn’t too moody because I’ve found that it

-Heap are my most played artists, according to Spotify.
+and Faye Webster are my most played artists, according to Spotify.

 I hate to admit it, but my favorite piece of film media has been Twilight ever since I first saw it

-embarrassing as it is, I’m a huge Team Edward fan and will live by this until the day I die,
+As embarrassing as it is, I’m a huge Team Edward fan and will live by this until the day I die,

 I also live for romance.
 It’s not in the way you might think of.
 I’m speaking of the romantic nature

-keep us alive”: the romantic tension between your lungs and the air you breathe, the emotional
+notice that keep us alive”: the romantic tension between your lungs and the air you breathe, the

-day.
-It’s all some sort of love affair that you pay no attention to because you don’t really need
+help you through your day.
+It’s all some sort of love affair that you pay no attention to because

-the other hand, my thoughts on typical romance are much more quixotic.
-I hold a very idealistic and
+you don’t really need to.
+On the other hand, my thoughts on typical romance are much more quixotic.

-unrealistic view on romance that I don’t think I’ll ever get to experience in this life.
-I also
+I hold a very idealistic and unrealistic view on romance that I don’t think I’ll ever get to

-settle for anything less than, so I don’t bother worrying about something I know will never happen.
+experience in this life.
+I also wouldn’t settle for anything less than, so I don’t bother worrying

-Hobbies and Things I Enjoy
+Hobbies and Activities I Enjoy

 I don’t like hoarding things, but I do collect perfume bottles and books.
 I have a plentiful amount

-perfume bottles and packaging hidden away inside my closet, due to both sentimental value and the
+of perfume bottles and packaging hidden away inside my closet, due to both sentimental value and the

 aesthetic appeal of how some bottles look.
 None of them are anything very luxurious, though; I don’t